JanHerca/urantiapedia/output/wikijs/en/article/Jean_Claude_Romeuf/Volonte_personnalite_choix_moral.md

 In _The Urantia Book_, are there not beings who are said to be material, living and intelligent at the same time, but who are nevertheless incapable of choosing, and therefore of exercising a personal will?
 Would someone think and choose for them?

-Let us remember the Master Physical Organizers, those characters who are difficult to mentally represent. _The last four groups are barely people in the sense of an acceptable definition of this word_ ([UB 29:4.26](/en/The_Urantia_Book/29#p4_26)).
+Let us remember the Master Physical Organizers, those characters who are difficult to mentally represent. _The last four groups are barely people in the sense of an acceptable definition of this word_ (<a id="a67_202"></a>[UB 29:4.26](/en/The_Urantia_Book/29#p4_26)).
 The term “_people_” escaped from the mouth of the Universal Censor.
 He had to think while writing it.
 So let us remain in doubt for the moment.

 Among these four groups, the Frandalanks are the most numerous and are found in the central universe, the superuniverses, but also in the exterior spaces where, it seems, no personality is present since these spaces are uninhabited and still remain a domain that the Unqualified Absolute does not share with the two other Absolutes of Potentiality.
 Their existence beyond the borders of the seven superuniverses is therefore proof that these beings do not possess a personality in themselves and for this reason are not people!
 The Frandalanks nevertheless live and act intelligently while remaining attached to the orders and therefore to the will of the physical controllers!
 They can receive messages, but cannot respond to them.

 Fortunately for him, the Universal Censor makes up for it a little further, otherwise we would have been entitled to refer it to the Ancients of Days!
 Faced with the threat of the Imperial Tribunal, he admits his fault:

 > _I recognize that the frandalanks are intelligent, but I cannot classify them as other than living machines.
 About the only way I can help you to understand these living mechanisms is to compare them to your own mechanical contrivances which perform with almost intelligentlike precision and accuracy.
-Then if you would conceive of these beings, draw upon your imagination to the extent of recognizing that in the grand universe we actually have intelligent and *living* mechanisms (entities) that can perform more intricate tasks involving more stupendous computations with even greater delicacy of accuracy, even with ultimacy of precision._ ([UB 29:4.38](/en/The_Urantia_Book/29#p4_38))
+Then if you would conceive of these beings, draw upon your imagination to the extent of recognizing that in the grand universe we actually have intelligent and *living* mechanisms (entities) that can perform more intricate tasks involving more stupendous computations with even greater delicacy of accuracy, even with ultimacy of precision._ (<a id="a73_647"></a>[UB 29:4.38](/en/The_Urantia_Book/29#p4_38))

 What would be the explanation of the author of booklet 29 today, if we refer to our modern robots and computers?

 In this chapter, another sentence deserves to be quoted, because it concerns everything that is non-personal, but be careful, it does not concern the following two chapters in which the impersonal is also treated!

 > _Throughout a universe of created beings and nonpersonal energies we do not observe will, volition, choice, and love manifested apart from personality.
 Except in the Adjusters and other similar entities we do not witness these attributes of personality functioning in association with impersonal realities.
-It would not be correct to designate an Adjuster as subpersonal, neither would it be proper to allude to such an entity as superpersonal, but it would be entirely permissible to term such a being prepersonal._ ([UB 107:7.5](/en/The_Urantia_Book/107#p7_5))
+It would not be correct to designate an Adjuster as subpersonal, neither would it be proper to allude to such an entity as superpersonal, but it would be entirely permissible to term such a being prepersonal._ (<a id="a79_520"></a>[UB 107:7.5](/en/The_Urantia_Book/107#p7_5))

 ## II.
 THE SUBPERSONNEL